Discover more from time spent offline

 I know I function better with a dumb smartphone.

-Why I Am Not Going to Buy a Computer by Wendell Berry, whom:
+Why I Am Not Going to Buy a Computer by Wendell Berry, whom, like almost everybody else, is hooked to the energy corporations he does not admire.

 A question for you: What have you learned from your efforts trying to spend less time online?